Make a drawing of a subject of your choice using the subject itself or tools constructed from the subject, dipped in ink or paint.

 Feedback on Assignment 2 report

 I have to say that I felt a bit disappointed with the comments on Assignment 2.
 Not because I do not agree with my tutor, I completely understand what she meant by it being ‘tamed’ in the sense of disciplined, restricted.
 I am trying to go out of my comfort zone, following her advice as in making mistakes.
-I try, but somehow I still worry about doing something completely wrong or too out of what the sucess criteria requires.
+I try, but somehow I still worry about doing something completely wrong or not matching the sucess criteria requirements.
 I know it could have looked more interesting if I took more risks, making drawings over it, or using thread to draw instead of sewing.
 I took it too literally and it didn’t quite work well as an outcome.
-I still don’t have much discernment between what is expressive and spontaneous or what is a bit too messy and didn’t work well visually.
+I still don’t have much discernment between what is expressive and spontaneous or what is a bit too messy and don’t work well visually.
 I only see what went well and what went wrong after I have a session with my tutor.
-Despite the comments on Assignment 2, Diana Ali gave me many positive suggestions about what my strenghts are and how I could improve.
-I want to try to be more expressive with my work, I work well and I really like charcoal and I might try another piece with it.
-I am sketching and thinking a lot about my PP and keeping it simple, be spontaneous, maybe use a bit of repetition could really work in the project.
-I really love the work of Cy Twombly and if I could infuse a little of lose mark making into my drawing I might get closer to the path to find my voice in art.
+Despite the comments on Assignment 2, Diana Ali gave me many positive suggestions about what my strenghts are and how I could improve them.
+I want to try to be more expressive with my work, I work well with charcoal and I might try another piece with it.
+I am sketching and thinking a lot about my PP and keeping it simple, be spontaneous, maybe use a bit of repetition which could really work in the project.
+I like bright flat colours and clear, simple images as much as I like busy scenes.
+Food for thought for now.